basefarm/ocp_bf-egressproxy/README.md

 ### Get access to public-repo

 Our shared docker registry is hosted on the bf-ocps1 environment, it's VIP is already exposed to 10.0.0.0/8.
-If you require other expsures contact OpenShift Team.
+If you require other exposures contact OpenShift Team.

 Make sure your environment has outgoing access to the VIP.
 This is usually in place by default, through the Primo "any-tcp" external service.